BANGAUTOGLASS

 This is one of the most common questions owners ask, and the honest answer is: it depends on your specific policy.
 Comprehensive coverage generally handles windshield replacement, but whether it extends to Nissan Versa windshield camera recalibration varies by insurer and policy language.
 As ADAS systems have become standard on newer vehicles, more insurance providers have updated their coverage to include calibration as part of a glass claim — but not universally.

 If you're unsure, the best approach is to contact your insurance provider directly and ask whether calibration is covered under your claim.
-If you haven't started the process yet, Bang AutoGlass can assist you in understanding what information to gather and how the claim process typically works — we just can't file the claim for you.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Being proactive about this before your appointment prevents surprises when the final scope of work is confirmed.

 How Bang AutoGlass Handles Nissan Versa ADAS Service